Hours

 Handling Dental Emergencies

-a young lady appears in pain with a toothache Patients of record of Erwin Dental who experience a dental emergency may call our practice emergency number at (423)483-5326 in the event of a serious dental emergency.
+a young lady appears in pain with a toothache Patients of record of Erwin Dental who experience a dental emergency may call office any time at (423) 743-6144.
+If your emergency is after our normal office hours, a recording will provide instructions for contacting the dentist on call.

 If the patient has experienced serious injury or is unconscious, call 911 immediately.
 If the patient is experiencing bleeding that doesn't stop, go to a hospital emergency room immediately.